 Heidelberg University has a unique pre-law program which offers an excellent opportunity for preparing students for law school.
 A pre-law advisor is available to assist students interested in a legal career since the pre-law advisor has law school experience and has practiced law.
 The pre-law advisor will work with individual students to select a course of study that will best suit their interests as well as their career choice.
 The pre-law program provides a supportive environment for those students interested in going to law school and includes assistance with the law school application process.
-The program also encourages participation in legal internships and volunteer work experiences.
 Although there is no preferred course of study for a person wanting to go to law school, The Official Guide to U.S. Law Schools suggests that students thinking of law school acquire skills that enable one to think critically, reason logically, and speak and write effectively.
 These skills can be attained in a number of different courses and majors.
 A student will have ample opportunity to gain these skills with Heidelberg University's emphasis on a broad liberal arts education.